Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: Graph embeddings in surfaces

 Let $G$ be an undirected graph with vertex set $V(G)$ and edge set $E(G)$.
-We arbitrarily orient each of the edges in $E(G)$ so that each edge $e$ induces two arcs $e^+$ and $e^-$ with opposite orientations.
+We arbitrarily orient each of the edges in $E(G)$ so that each edge induces two arcs $e^+$ and $e^-$ with opposite orientations.
 We write $E(G)^+$ to denote the set of these arcs.
-A \emph{rotation} of $v$ is a cyclic permutation of the arcs directed out of $v$, and a \emph{(pure) rotation system} of the graph $G$ is an assignment of rotations to each of its vertices.
-An embedding $\phi: G \to S$ of $G$ in some surface $S$ is \emph{cellular} if the complement of its image $S \setminus \phi(G)$ decomposes into a disjoint union of disks $F(G,\phi)$, which we call \emph{faces}.
-Pure rotation systems are in one-to-one correspondence with, up to homeomorphism of pairs, cellular embeddings of graphs in orientable surfaces, where the boundaries of the faces can be traced out from interpreting rotations as, say, clockwise orderings of the arcs with respect to some orientation of the surface $S$.
-That is, as we are tracing a face boundary and we encounter a vertex, we pick the next outgoing arc in the (clockwise) rotation at that vertex.
+The arcs incident with a given vertex $v \in V(G)$ are the ones directed out of $v$, and a \emph{rotation} of $v$ is a cyclic permutation of its incident arcs.
+A \emph{(pure) rotation system} of $G$ is an assignment of rotations to each of its vertices.
+An embedding $\phi\colon G \to S$ of $G$ in some surface $S$ is \emph{cellular} if the complement of its image $S \setminus \phi(G)$ decomposes into a disjoint union of disks $F(G,\phi)$, which we call \emph{faces}.
+Pure rotation systems are in correspondence with cellular embeddings of graphs in orientable surfaces up to orientation-preserving equivalence of embeddings, where the boundaries of the faces can be traced out from interpreting rotations as, say, clockwise orderings of the arcs with respect to some orientation of the surface $S$.

-To extend this combinatorial description of embeddings to nonorientable surfaces, we assign a \emph{signature} to each of the edges.
-Each edge is either of \emph{type 0} or \emph{type 1}.
-While traversing a face boundary, if we encounter a type 1 edge, the local orientation becomes reversed, and we choose all future outgoing arcs based on the \emph{counterclockwise} ordering at the vertex until we encounter another type 1 edge.
-We say that the traversal is in \emph{normal behavior} if we choose the clockwise order at the next vertex, and \emph{reverse behavior} otherwise.
-These two types of behaviors indicates that edges can possibly be traversed twice in the same direction.
-When this happens, we say that an edge is \emph{one-way} and exactly one of the two partial circuits incident with the edge is in reverse behavior.
-Otherwise, the edge is said to be \emph{two-way}, and the partial circuits have the same behavior.
-A pure rotation system in this language is thus a rotation system where every edge is type 0, and all the edges are subsequently two-way.
-Different general rotation systems may be equivalent with one another, and even ones with type 1 edges may correspond to an embedding in an orientable surface.
+A \emph{(general) rotation system} extends the above combinatorial description to nonorientable surfaces by including an \emph{edge signature} $\lambda\colon E(G) \to \{-1, +1\}$.
+We call an edge \emph{twisted} if it has signature $-1$, and \emph{normal}, otherwise.
+While traversing a face boundary, if we encounter a twisted edge, the local orientation of the walk becomes reversed, and we choose all future outgoing arcs based on the \emph{counterclockwise} ordering at the vertex until we encounter another twisted edge.
+In this language, a rotation system is pure if no edge is twisted.
+Different general rotation systems may be equivalent to one another, and even ones with twisted edges may correspond to an embedding in an orientable surface.
+A \emph{vertex flip} reverses a vertex's rotation and switches the signature of all of its incident edges.
+Two rotation systems are said to be equivalent if one can be reached from the other by some sequence of vertex flips.